How to fly your ship

 Visual display for the control actions via manual control

+Manual mode is FULLY manual, with all motion applied being relative to ship facing.
 To start off simple with manual controls, the W, A, S, and D keys will push your ship in their respective cardinal directions.
 W for forward, A for left, D for right, and S for backwards.
 Using Q and E keys will allow you to rotate the ship anticlockwise and clockwise respectively, and pressing the SHIFT key will use the main torch and lurch your ship forward.

 One thing that may become decently apparent when using manual controls, especially when trying to strafe, is that the ship will tilt and spin whilst trying to do so.
 This is due to the fact that it is very rare that the ship will have a perfectly centered center of mass.
 The starting ship has a mass driver attached to the front of it, and will make maneuvers a little harder with the constant adjustments that will need to be made.

 Using manual controls may not seem fully intuitive when first handling them, and at times it can definitely feel like it's too responsive.
 This is where the autopilot really comes into play.
+One thing new players should keep in mind when attempting to learn manual control of ships is that the camera does NOT move, only the ship does.
+The player must keep ship bearing in mind when making attitude corrections.

 Control Schemas (Part Two: Autopilot)